cobalthq/cobalt-product-public-docs/content/en/Methodologies/internal-network.md

 {{% network-vuln-scan-problems %}}

 {{% alert title="Tools" color="primary" %}}
-During this phase, pentesters use multiple vulnerability scanning tools, such as:
+During this testing phase, pentesters use multiple vulnerability scanning tools, such as:

 - Nessus
 - Acunetix